Check out the Black Friday deals at my top-rated stores BTD (BikeTiresDirect)Performance Bicycle, and Merlin Cycles

 For essentially the same performance but with a little less shine, the Speedplay Comp sells for US$80/£65/€65 less.
 They are available at the same links provided above, and I’d recommend them unless you prefer stainless spindles.

-The higher-priced Wahoo Speedplay Aero road bike pedals are the same as the Speedplay Zero save for a dimpled cover that goes over one side of the pedal.
+The higher-priced Wahoo Speedplay Aero road bike pedals are the same as the Speedplay Zero save for a dimpled cover on one side of the pedal.
 The Wahoo Speedplay Nano pedals use a titanium spindle that saves 56 grams per pedal at an added cost of about $2 per gram.

 Unless you are a pro, racing in a wind tunnel, or have money to burn, there is no aero or climbing benefit that mere enthusiast mortals can gain from these features.

-I don’t recommend you buy current Look or Time road bike pedals, the other two major road bike pedal brands.
+I don’t recommend you buy Look pedals, the other major road pedal supplier.

 WHAT MATTERS MOST

-Five performance criteria really matter in choosing the best road bike pedals, and another four design aspects that matter much less or at all.
+Five performance criteria matter most in choosing the best road bike pedals, and another four design aspects matter much less or at all.
 Durability and maintenance are the key quality criteria for pedals.
-And cost always matters but changes more with design specs than pedal performance.
+Cost always matters but changes more with design specs than pedal performance.

 Performance

-Clip-In – Each pedal system’s approach to clipping in is somewhat different, but all of them take only a few rides to get used to.
-Once you do, they all become second nature, and the only thing that differentiates them is a personal preference.
+Clip-In – Each pedal system’s approach to clipping in is somewhat different, but they each take a half dozen or so rides to get used to.
+Once you do, they all become second nature, and the only thing that differentiates them is personal preference.

 Know It: